ryanrclewis/saintstombs/content/saints/regions/italy.md

   - Ven.
 Paola Renata Carboni, laywoman, 9/11/1927

+- Santuario della Madonna del Pianto/Our Lady of Weeping (via Garibaldi, 23/27).

+  - There is a *settenario*, an observance of devotion to the Madonna in which is given a plenary indulgence for each of the seven days preceding the feast of St. Anthony the Abbot, which is January 17.
+Every year on June 20, the liberation from the occupying troops in 1944 is commemorated here.

+- Convento dei Frati Cappuccini (Via San Francesco, 43)(43.15370, 13.70467)

+  - Ven.
+Marcellino da Capradosso (née Giovanni) Maoloni, OFM Cap., religious, d.
+2/26/1909

 - ???

   - Bl.
 Pietro Corradini da Mogliano, OFM, priest, 7/25 (he died here, but where is he buried?)

   - St. Sophia of Fermo, martyr, 4/30